 English language (contains the root text in Tibetan), 160 pages.
 If you would like a copy of this book posted to you, please contact me or the LTWA.
-You can also purchase it on Amazon and other online book sellers.
 All proceeds go to the LTWA.

 A public lecture on this book and text was given at the Rangjung Yeshe Institute in October 2018 and is available to listen to here.
 There is a short introduction by Dr. Diane Denis who explains how the Zhentong view is often not represented, or misrepresented, in scholarly research, and the actual talk starts at 1.14 mins in.

 This text (click on the link for details) is an extremely precise, profound and clear explanation and presentation of the main points of the empty-of-other view and succinctly captures the central points that need to be understood.
 From this text, it is clear that Khyentse Wangpo follows the view of the Jonang Dolpopa, opening the text with the lines: